How to Get Connected With the Crowd Using Event Apps

 Technology connects people in ways that yesterday’s marketers could only dream of.
 Today’s audiences are engaged by mobile applications that turn events into multimedia galas complete with interactivity, gamification, and networking.
 With the help of smartphones, tablets, and computers, marketers have the power to conduct surveys and examine analytics to find out how successful their event has been.
-This way, they can refine their events marketing to really drive profits home.
+This way, they can refine their events marketing to drive profits home.
 If they think smart, they can often achieve a viral campaign that fills every chair.
+To learn more about event marketing, check out this resource on event marketing ROI.

-Planning an event is like riding a rollercoaster.
+Planning an event is like riding a roller coaster.
 The journey is fast-paced and often hair-raising.
 The Excel spreadsheets of yesteryear simply cannot make the ride any easier.
-The focus needs to be on the right demographic, event goals, and core marketing campaign at every stage of organization.
+The focus needs to be on the right demographic, event goals, and core marketing campaign at every stage of the organization.

 Industry leaders like Neon: